Snapshots of Food Industry News

 Raw Pressery is all set to introduce super-foods like kale, chia and spirulina into their juices to ensure health is easy to maintain.
-Raw Pressery is India’s largest cold pressed juice brand with a production capacity of 1, 50,000 litres a month.
-RAW Pressery’s juice blends are the safest cold-pressed beverages in the market, produced with high pressure processing.
-The juices are rich in anti-oxidants, are low in fat, boost immunity and help purify the blood.
-Their cold pressed juices are available across 8 metros in Mumbai, Pune, Delhi, Gurugram, Bengaluru, Hyderabad, Chennai and Chandigarh.
+Raw Pressery is India’s largest cold-pressed juice brand with a production capacity of 1, 50,000 liters a month.
+RAW Pressey’s juice blends are the safest cold-pressed beverages in the market, produced with high-pressure processing.
+The juices are rich in antioxidants, are low in fat, boost immunity and help purify the blood.
+Their cold pressed juices are available across 8 metros in Mumbai, Pune, Delhi, Gurugram, Bengaluru, Hyderabad, Chennai, and Chandigarh.

-RAW Pressery has been leading the revolution towards a healthy lifestyle by developing, manufacturing, marketing, distributing and selling juices that are free of preservatives, added sugars and chemicals and are now turning their attention to introducing super-foods.
-It was also the first company to bottle tangerines, celery, blueberries, aloe vera, lemon grass, beetroot and almond milk.
-Since the juices produced at RAW Pressery are not heated they retain their superior nutritional value and sensory profile.
+RAW Pressey has been leading the revolution towards a healthy lifestyle by developing, manufacturing, marketing, distributing and selling juices that are free of preservatives, added sugars, and chemicals and are now turning their attention to introducing super-foods.
+It was also the first company to bottle tangerines, celery, blueberries, aloe vera, lemongrass, beetroot and almond milk.
+Since the juices produced at RAW Pressey are not heated they retain their superior nutritional value and sensory profile.

 24 Mantra Organic plans to reach one million households

-Organic food company, 24 Mantra Organic, plans to reach at least one million households by 2020.
+The organic food company, 24 Mantra Organic, plans to reach at least one million households by 2020.
 The company hopes to see one lakh farmers cultivating organic foods on a total of 5 lakh acres of farmland by this date.
 Presently the company works with 32,000 farmers with 1.7 lakh acres under cultivation in 16 Indian states.
 The organic food industry is growing at the rate of 30 to 35 percent and is likely to grow further with the kind of interest that consumers are showing.
-Organic food industry is estimated to be around Rs.1000 crore but the organised sector is only around Rs.300 crore.
+The organic food industry is estimated to be around Rs.1000 crore but the organized sector is only around Rs.300 crore.

-24 Mantra Organic has the largest share of the organised sector at 65 percent share.
+24 Mantra Organic has the largest share of the organized sector at 65 percent share.
 They have a portfolio of around 90 products and are planning to launch ready-to-eat and ready-to-drink organic products.
-They offer regional foods like poha, millet dosa, ragi idli already but wish to introduce foods like pongal, Punjabi kichdi and even organic wheat noodles to attract more customers.
+They offer regional foods like poha, millet dosa, ragi idli already but wish to introduce foods like Pongal, Punjabi kichdi, and even organic wheat noodles to attract more customers.
 The aim of the company is to bring organic foods to more and more people so they can have healthier food choices.